 Employees report having more freedom to customize their life-work balance the way they want, including making their own schedules.
 For knowledge work in software development, data science, AI and software engineering this may be an essential requirement, given the diversity among their employees.

 This freedom extends to introverts who might be sensitized to the noise and constant interruptions of a physical office.
+They either like to do their own things or just enjoy their favorite games on phone or desktop rather then talking to someone.
 More than anything this perceived freedom implies the company trusts the employee to do their best, even with limited supervision.
 This kind of trust can mean a pay it forwards reciprocity comes into effect where the remote worker becomes a more positive influence on his team and its productivity.

 Better Collaborative Technology

 Before the pandemic remote work was something for freelancers and the self-employed.
 However with remote work becoming the mainstream for knowledge workers, the technology took a sudden leap that empowers better communication, collaboration and support for employees.

 The Zoom and Microsoft Teams era among many other tools suggests that these collaboration software services also make for a better support system.
 The collaboration at a distance approach can mean meetings are shorter, check-ins are more personal and flexibility is higher for all the surprises that life can bring.

 That the tech is more collaborative makes remote work easier than it did in the past.
 Every process has been streamlined, and the way teams function has also been improved with new kinds of digital workforce data.
 As the hybrid workforce becomes the new normal, this collaborative technology is set to become exponentially better.